lb15/multiciliation_cycle/README.md

 # multiciliation_cycle

-Scripts for manuscript titled "A variant cell cycle coordinates multiciliated cell differentiation" currently under review.
+Scripts for manuscript titled "A cell cycle variant coordinates multiciliated cell differentiation".

 Raw and processed data is deposited on GEO at GSE228110.